 Why Roxicodone Addiction is Becoming So Common

-A large portion of the population addicted to oxycodone based products start off very innocently with no malintent.
+A large portion of the population addicted to oxycodone-based products start off very innocently with no malintent.
 What that means is that they are prescribed these pills by a doctor to combat their severe pain symptoms caused by an injury or an illness.
 However, shortly after taking these pills, one of two things can happen.
 One possibility is that the body can begin to build a tolerance to the prescribed dosage of the drug, so the sufferer will take more and more to achieve their desired level of pain relief.

 Opiates are famous for causing psychological and physical dependence among those who use them.
 In addition to dependence, opiates are also known for their extreme withdrawal symptoms as well.

-Destination Hope is a Joint Commission accredited drug, alcohol and dual diagnosis treatment facility for women in Florida.
-Due to the epidemic of prescription drug abuse that’s been unfolding all around us, we’ve required our expert clinicians to take additional specialized training programs to better understand and treat the needs of our female clients with pharmaceutical addictions.
+Destination Hope is a Joint Commission accredited drug, alcohol and dual diagnosis treatment facility in Florida.
+Due to the epidemic of prescription drug abuse that’s been unfolding all around us, we’ve required our expert clinicians to take additional specialized training programs to better understand and treat the needs of our clients with pharmaceutical addictions.

 Destination Hope prides itself on providing the safe, nurturing and gender-controlled environment needed to heal from prescription drug addiction and start focusing on life without dependence.
 If there’s a person in your life that could benefit from talking with the counselors at Destination Hope, please don’t hesitate in contacting us today.
 Our sole purpose is to help you mend and progress.
 Call us anytime!